 While it might seem a little intimidating at first, paella is actually a perfect meal to make when camping.
 It’s super versatile, can be easily cooked over a campfire, and best of all – the recipe calls for just a glug of wine, leaving a nearly full bottle leftover.
 No possible idea what we’d do with that…

 At this point, we were supposed to add the white wine but had a momentary panic attack when we realized we had forgotten to pack a corkscrew.
-A few swears and pointed fingers later, we remembered their Sauvignon Blanc is a twist top.
+A few swears and pointed fingers later, we remembered our wine had a twist top.
 Crisis averted!
 After that, the wine went in, followed by broth.
 We both had a drink.

 As the liquid simmers, the rice begins to cook.
 When the rice was looking al dente (about 15 minutes in) we added the seafood.
 With all the steam rising off the rice, the seafood cooks very quickly.
 So you want to avoid adding it too early, otherwise, it will overcook.